DSXiangLi/DecryptPrompt/README.md

 - LangGPT: Rethinking Structured Reusable Prompt Design Framework for LLMs from the Programming Language
 - PAS: Data-Efficient Plug-and-Play Prompt Augmentation System
 - Let Me Speak Freely?
 A Study on the Impact of Format Restrictions on Performance of Large Language Models
+- From Pen to Prompt: How Creative Writers Integrate AI into their Writing Practice

 ### Multimodal
 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning